carleton-cs-energy-analytics/backend/README.md

 `Makefile` is a copy of `Makefile-prod`, with `[REDACTED]` replaced with the PostgreSQL password.
 The intention is that the server Makefile, and thus the password, is not included in the repository.

-To re-deploy the latest version, there's a Make rule which simply does a `git pull`, and then restarts the systemd unit.
+To re-deploy the latest version, there's a Make rule (`deploy`) which simply does a `git pull`, and then restarts the systemd unit.

 ### Reverse Proxy